javers/javers.github.io/documentation/configuration/index.md

 The ideal domain model contains only business relevant data and no technical clutter.
 Such model is compact and neat.
 All domain objects and their properties are important and worth being persisted.

-In real world, domain objects often contain various kind of noisy properties, you don’t wont to audit.
+In the real world, domain objects often contain various kind of noisy properties you don’t wont to audit.
 For example: dynamic proxies (like Hibernate lazy loading proxies), duplicated data, technical flags, auto-generated data and so on.

-It is important to exclude these things from the JaVers mapping, simply to save a storage and CPU.
+It is important to exclude these things from the JaVers mapping, simply to save the storage and CPU.
 It can be done by marking them as ignored.
-Ignored property is omitted by both JaVers diff algorithm and JaversRepository.
+Ignored properties are omitted by both JaVers diff algorithm and JaversRepository.

 Sometimes ignoring certain properties can dramatically improve performance.
 Imagine that you have a technical property updated every time when object is touched